Aliases for NCBP1 Gene

 GeneCards Summary for NCBP1 Gene

-NCBP1 (Nuclear Cap Binding Protein Subunit 1, 80kDa) is a Protein Coding gene.
+NCBP1 (Nuclear Cap Binding Protein Subunit 1) is a Protein Coding gene.
 Diseases associated with NCBP1 include asthenopia.
-Among its related pathways are Infectious disease and Translational Control.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include poly(A) RNA binding and binding.

 UniProtKB/Swiss-Prot for NCBP1 Gene